 Learn to practice mindfulness with our community meditation practice group!
 Addie will facilitate discussions of practice and philosophy, and give instructions for those who are new to meditation.
 We will focus on the Mindfulness Meditation (aka Insight Meditation or Vipassana) tradition, but meditators of all backgrounds are welcome to join us.
 There will be time for sitting, sharing, and listening to recorded dharma talks.

-- Lunchtime Meditation – Thursdays 12:00-1:00pm with Avry – supported by attendee donations
+- Meditation & Practicing Presence – Thursdays 12:00-1:00pm with Avry – supported by attendee donations

 Take a mid-day break to practice meditation with Avry.
 She will introduce you to a variety of meditation practices and techniques, and answer your questions, based on her many years of dedicated practice.
 Beginners are welcome!